lndecastro/AI4EL/tempBook5/Class3_AI_Gets_Creative.md

 - [ ] Describe at least two legitimate use cases for AI avatars or synthetic voice tools.
 - [ ] Apply the six-point creative AI ethics checklist before sharing AI-generated content.
 - [ ] Articulate in your own words what distinguishes human creative intent from AI generation.
+- [ ] Use AI to create a themed, interactive digital invitation as a self-contained HTML webpage.
+- [ ] Use AI to define the core components of a business (name, mission, values, audience, services).
+- [ ] Use AI to generate a brand identity guide including color palette, typography, and logo concept.
+- [ ] Use AI to build a complete one-page company website from a brand brief.

 ## 📘 Further Reading